Lauda (airline): Takeover by Ryanair

 On 20 March 2018, Ryanair announced it would acquire 24.9% of LaudaMotion, to rise to 75%, subject to approval by EU authorities.
 The deal was reported to be worth an initial €50m plus €50m for first year start up and operating costs.
 The intention was to reach profitability by the third year of operations with a fleet of 30 aircraft.
-On 29 March 2018, the airline announced it would open seven bases in Germany in addition to the bases at Vienna and Zurich.
+On 29 March 2018, the airline announced it would open seven bases in Germany in addition to the bases at Vienna and Zürich.
 However, in May 2018 Laudamotion announced it would not go ahead with proposed routes to and from Zurich Airport owing to unavailability of leased aircraft.

 In April 2018, Condor announced it was ending its cooperation and sales agreement with Laudamotion earlier than planned.
 Condor stopped providing sales infrastructure and stopped selling Laudamotion flights at the end of April 2018.
 In the same months, Eurowings also announced it would not extend its short-lived cooperation with Laudamotion.
 The wet-lease contract ended on 31 May 2018.

 In August 2018, Ryanair announced it had increased its stake in the airline to 75% and that it planned to double the fleet from 9 to 18 aircraft.
 Laudamotion was scheduled to receive 18 Airbus A320 aircraft by summer 2019, which were to replace and expand its current fleet.
 In January 2019, Ryanair revealed that it completed the purchase of 100% of Laudamotion from NL Holdings in late December 2018.
 It also revealed further fleet expansion plans, increasing from 18 to 25 aircraft by end of 2019, and 40 by summer 2020.

 Initially, the plan was for Laudamotion's fleet to remain exclusively Airbus, despite Ryanair only operating Boeing aircraft, and in March 2019, Laudamotion announced plans to purchase at least 100 (50+50 options) Airbus A321neo for future expansions.
-However, during an interview in May 2020 (amidst the COVID-19 crisis) Ryanair CEO Michael O'Leary said, “I think Lauda will have a fleet of about 30 Airbus aircraft - we would probably replace those Airbus with Boeing over the next couple of years”.
+However, during an interview in May 2020 Ryanair CEO Michael O'Leary said, “I think Lauda will have a fleet of about 30 Airbus aircraft - we would probably replace those Airbus with Boeing over the next couple of years”.